-This homemade spaghetti bolognese sauce tastes sooooooo much better than sauce from a jar.
+This easy homemade spaghetti bolognese sauce tastes sooooooo much better than sauce from a jar.
 And it is so easy to make yourself.
 Just a few simple ingredients and you can be tucking into a delicious plateful tonight.

 Easy homemade spaghetti bolognese sauce